 Atlanta Whiplash Injury Attorneys

-In the first few hours after a car accident, many people feel relieved to have escaped unharmed.
+In the first few hours after a car crash, many people feel relieved to have escaped unharmed.
 Others must face suffering from an acute injury like a broken bone or concussion.
-Both people often believe, however, that whatever they suffered during the moments of the crash is the end of their harm - until severe pain, stiffness, and other problems turn an “uninjured” head and neck into a major obstacle.
+Both people often believe, however, that whatever they suffered during the moments of the crash is the end of their harm - until severe pain, stiffness, and other problems turn an "uninjured" head and neck into a major obstacle.

 Whiplash is a soft tissue injury that occurs when the head and neck are thrown forward and backward suddenly.
-It commonly occurs in car accidents, especially rear-end and head-on collisions, but the symptoms may not appear for days after the accident.
+It commonly occurs in car collisions, especially rear-end and head-on collisions, but the symptoms may not appear for days after the accident.
 When they do, the cycle of seeking medical treatment and accepting newly-imposed limitations can begin all over again.
 If you've suffered whiplash in a car crash or other accident, don't hesitate to contact the dedicated Atlanta whiplash injury attorneys at the Law Offices of Wayne Grant, P.C.
 For a no-cost consultation, please call (404) 995-3955.